 My biggest regret of my Malta trip was not paying a visit to the ‘Three Cities’ of Vittoriosa, Senglea and Cospicua, because my Nanna, great-aunties and great-grandparents were all born in Senglea!
 Unfortunately, we’d arrived in Valletta a little too late and the light was fading fast (plus it was getting far too cold to be wearing a sun dress!), and so I decided to save the Three Cities for another time when I would be able to properly explore and see everything that I wanted to see without feeling rushed.

-However, if you’re not as much of a late-riser as I am, combining a visit to Valletta and the Three Cities is ideal as they are just a stone’s throw away from one another (easily reached by ferry), and by all accounts the Three Cities are absolutely beautiful and less crowded than Valletta, making them a great place to enjoy a quiet stroll and admire the magnificent Maltese architecture, forts and bastions.
+However, if you start the day early enough, combining a visit to Valletta and the Three Cities is ideal as they are just a stone’s throw away from one another (easily reached by ferry), and by all accounts the Three Cities are absolutely beautiful and less crowded than Valletta, making them a great place to enjoy a quiet stroll and admire the magnificent Maltese architecture, forts and bastions.

 3 Days in Malta – Day 2 – The Medieval Walled City of Mdina and the Village of Rabat